-Emphasizes developing skills on structural steel and FCAW practices.
+An emphasis on developing skills on structural steel and FCAW practices.
 Related instruction will include ferrous metal identification and welding characteristics, Flux core welding applications and variable, dual shield inert shielding gases and mixtures, troubleshoot FCAW equipment and welds completed in the flat and horizontal positions (1G and 2G).